 Schools Plus helps young people to achieve their academic potential by placing university students into local schools to tutor in lessons and lead clubs.

 Schools Plus is a national Student Hubs programme and has been running in Southampton since 2012.
 It aims to tackle educational disadvantage by sending students in to local schools to tutor in teacher-led lessons, or tutor in student-led breakfast/lunch/after school clubs for children in curriculum or non-curriculum areas.

 Examples of these two types of placements in action are supporting A Level Business students at Richard Taunton Sixth Form College in their lessons (teacher-led tutoring), or running a debating club at Swaythling Primary School (student-led club).

 We offer a variety of different placements in our local partner schools.
-Placements are offered at Swaythling Primary School, St Deny’s Primary School, Foundry Lane Primary School, Oasis Academy Lord’s Hill, Richard Taunton Sixth Form College and City College Southampton.
+Placements are offered at Swaythling Primary School, St Deny’s Primary School, Foundry Lane Primary School, Oasis Academy Lord’s Hill, St George Catholic College, Richard Taunton Sixth Form College and City College Southampton.